Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

 Unless otherwise stated, $K_0(X)$ denotes the Grothendieck group of coherent sheaves on a stack $X$ with $\bQ$-coefficients and $K^0(X)$ denotes the Grothendieck group of locally free sheaves on $X$, also tensored with $\bQ$.
 Similarly, $A_*(X)$ denotes the direct product of all Chow groups of a stack $X$ with $\bQ$-coefficients.
 When $X$ admits an action by a group $G$, $K_0^G(X), K_G^0(X)$ and $A_*^G(X)$ denote the corresponding $G$-equivariant groups.

-If $E$ is a locally free sheaf on a Deligne-Mumford stack $X$, we will use the term “vector bundle” to refer to its total space.
-If $\fF$ is a coherent sheaf on a Deligne-Mumford stack $X$, we will use the same letter to refer to the associated sheaf stack.
+If $E$ is a locally free sheaf on a Deligne--Mumford stack $X$, we will use the term “vector bundle” to refer to its total space.
+If $\fF$ is a coherent sheaf on a Deligne--Mumford stack $X$, we will use the same letter to refer to the associated sheaf stack.

 For a morphism $f:T\to X$ of stacks and a coherent sheaf $\fF$ on $X$, its pullback $f^*\fF$ is sometimes denoted by $\fF|_T$ when the map $f$ is clear from context.
 The bounded derived category of coherent sheaves on a stack $X$ is denoted by $D(X)$ and $\bL_{X/Y}=L^{\ge -1}_{X/Y}$ denotes the truncated cotangent complex for a morphism $X \to Y$.